June 11, 2018 Summer is well on its way and many homeowners in Morganton are…

 While the only sure way to completely eliminate a cockroach infestation is to partner with a professional, licensed pest control company, there are several things home and business owners can do to try to keep cockroaches from entering in the first place.

-- Closely examine the outside of your home and seal up any gaps, cracks and holes that you find.
+- Closely examine the outside of your home and seal up any gaps, cracks, and holes.

 - Repair or replace any damaged or absent door or window screens.